 Both the CL and the X Typ 113 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X Typ 113 replaced the earlier Leica X2, while the CL does not have a direct predecessor.

 So what conclusions can be drawn?
-Is there a clear favorite between the Leica CL and the Leica CL?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Leica CL better than the Leica X Typ 113 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.1 vs 16.1MP) with a 22% higher linear resolution.